 I’ll talk more precisely about how to improve that recognition in the discussion below, but the key here is to never forfeit time on the things you can (and should) know beforehand!

 With the two broad areas described above in mind, let’s consider in more detail how to get better at each:

-Finally, if after working to implement all of the above you still find that your scores are perversely volatile, or that you aren’t improving at a reasonably satisfactory pace, try this basic assessment: sit down and take a totally new practice test, one you haven’t seen before.
+Finally, if after working to implement all of the above you still find that your scores are perversely volatile, or that you aren’t improving at a reasonably satisfactory pace, try this basic assessment.
+Sit down and take a totally new practice test, one you haven’t seen before.
 Time it, and then follow the rules for blind review outlined in the first method listed here.
-Use those results to make a cold appraisal of how well your LSAT radar is working in terms of when you feel confident versus when you know something is wrong.
+Use those results to make an appraisal of how well your LSAT radar is working in terms of when you feel confident versus when you know something is wrong.

 If your self-analysis radar is poorly calibrated (in effect that your confidence is misplaced, where even untimed your answers are incorrect far more often than expected) go through the above steps to break down each part of your process to better diagnose where the failures are occurring.
 For example, first go back and study your identification of stimulus ideas.
 Are you understanding what was said?
 If not, practice with analyzing and summarizing stimuli, etc. Next, how well are you seeing arguments, fact sets, flaws, and the like?